 5. Start A Compost Bin

 If your local authority doesn’t collect your food waste, get yourself a compost bin.
-Or even better make it into a summer craft ideas and make your own fairly simply.
+Or even better make it into a summer craft idea and make your own fairly simply.

 The children can have responsibility for separating the food waste – which will give them a good concept of what’s being wasted.
 Add a plastic and paper bin to separate packaging.